 $ git push origin master

 Now that we have a working syscall implemented in a kernel module, we will begin adding more functionality.
-Here, we will have the syscall print the target process’s open file descriptors to the kernel log buffer (in addition to the functionality specified in part 3).
+Here, we will have the syscall print the target process’s open file descriptors to the kernel log buffer (in addition to the functionality specified in part 2).

-Before getting started, we should understand the data structures related to the file descriptor table.
+Before getting started, you should understand the data structures related to the file descriptor table.
 This article implements a simple kernel module that prints the calling task’s open file descriptors with full paths.
 This code is almost sufficient for this part but it has a major bug.
 What will this module do if there is a hole in the file descriptor table?
 For example, a process may have opened file descriptor 3 and 4 and then closed 3.

 Another problem with the code from the above article is that it completely ignores synchronization and resource management while accessing the data structures.
 This is fine for the sake of this assignment.
 This article attempts to handle synchronization and resource management properly.
 It also provides a more in-depth explanation with diagrams of the data structures.
-We recommend reading this article, if not, at least studying its diagrams.
+We recommend reading this article, or at least studying its diagrams.

 In this part, you will add the following functionality to inspect_table()